Docmaps-Project/docmaps/packages/example/README.md

 ## Usage

-Please refer to the `docmaps-sdk` and `fp-ts` documentation for more detailed information on usage and functionality.
+Please refer to the `@docmaps/sdk` and `fp-ts` documentation for more detailed information on usage and functionality.

 ## License